Antelope Hill Highway Bridge

-The Antelope Hill Highway Bridge (also known as the Antelope Hill Bridge) is a historic bridge over the Gila River in Tacna, Arizona, U.S. It was built between 1914 ad 1915 as a ten-span concrete girder bridge.
+The Antelope Hill Highway Bridge (also known as the Antelope Hill Bridge) is a historic bridge over the Gila River in Tacna, Arizona, U.S. It was built between 1914 and 1915 as a ten-span concrete girder bridge.
 The bridge served as an integral piece of the Ocean to Ocean Highway between Yuma and Phoenix from 1915 to 1922, when it was bypassed by an alternate route through Gila Bend, paralleling the Gillespie Dam.
 The bridge and original highway were bypassed mainly due to damage caused by flooding along the river floodplain it was constructed on.
 After being repurposed for traffic traveling north from Yuma, the bridge was finally abandoned in 1929 following completion of the McPhaul Suspension Bridge.
 The ruins of the old bridge are currently listed on the National Register of Historic Places.

 History

 In 1912, Arizona state engineer Lamar Cobb surveyed two different locations to construct an auto bridge over the Gila River.
 One location was near the town of Dome while the other was located further east along the river at the base of Antelope Hill.
 Cobb chose the latter as the preferred site for a new bridge.
 In 1913, engineers working within Cobb's office designed a multiple span concrete girder bridge, with the concrete sections measuring 1000 ft in length.
 This did not include the length of the approach spans to be constructed of timber trestle structures.
 The longest single-span would measure 65 ft long.
 In total, the new bridge would have 15 separate spans.
 Guard rails on the bridge would be constructed from steel piping.

 Cobb opened competitive bidding for the bridge in December 1913.
 However, the state initially rejected every bid, wishing to use prison labor to construct the bridge instead of contracted labor.
 The bridge had to be redesigned when Cobb calculated there wasn't an adequate amount of manpower in the Arizona prison system to match the project's size.
 Having reworked his original plans, Cobb once again opened the project to competitive bidding, awarding the contract to an individual named Parry Borchers in 1914.
 Construction began in June 1914 but stopped soon afterward due to Borchers defaulting on his loans.
 Several months later, a winter flood badly damaged the incomplete structure.
 Borchers' failure to complete the project resulted in the state taking over construction and completing the bridge using prison labor.
 The Antelope Hill Highway Bridge was finally opened to traffic on August 18, 1915.
 The event was marked with a celebratory gala picnic attended by thousands of individuals.